 An assessment exercise of the Board's performance was carried out through a 'self-evaluation' questionnaire in which Board Members participated.
 Furthermore, assessment exercises of performance of the Committees were also carried out by virtue of 'self-evaluation' questionnaires completed by the Members of the Audit & Risk Committee, the Assets & Liabilities Committee and the Credit Committee.
 These exercises also included an evaluation of the Chairman of each respective Committee.
-These 'self-evaluation' questionnaires were then analysed by the Board and did not reveal the need for any material changes in the Bank's governance structures and organisation.
+These 'self-evaluation' questionnaires were then set to be analysed by the ad hoc committee established by the Board to report to the Board accordingly.
+This exercise did not reveal the need for any material changes in the Bank's governance structures and organisation.